thevisioner/express-ts/README.md

-# Express with TypeScript starter project
+# Basic Express with TypeScript starter

-Starter project for building an Express app with TypeScript.
+A very basic starter for building an Express app with TypeScript.

 ## Getting Started